All eigenvalues of the power hypergraph and signed subgraphs of a graph: All eigenvalues of the power hypergraph

 \subsection{Characterizing all eigenvalues of the power hypergraph}

 To finish, we will show that each eigenvalue of a power hypergraph must be obtained from a signed subgraph, thus proving Theorem \ref{dingli2}.

-\begin{proofb} First of all, note that $0$ occurs as an eigenvalue of the induced subgraphs $K_1$.
-On the other hand, it is known that a $k$-uniform hypergraph always has an eigenvalue $0$ for $k\geq 3$ \cite{Qi2014Heigenvalue} (and indeed, any vector having only one non-zero entry is an eigenvector of the hypergraph for eigenvalue $0$).
+\begin{proofb} First of all, it is known that a $k$-uniform hypergraph always has an eigenvalue $0$ for $k\geq 3$ \cite{Qi2014Heigenvalue}.
+On the other hand, $0$ occurs as an eigenvalue of the induced subgraphs $K_1$.
 Thus, for the remainder of the proof, we only need to consider the case of $\lambda \neq 0$.

 Clearly, Lemma \ref{xinyinli} shows one implication of Theorem \ref{dingli2}.
 Thus, what remains to show is that every nonzero eigenvalue $\lambda$ of the power hypergraph gives rise to an (appropriate) eigenvalue $\beta$ of a signed (induced) subgraph.